dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | ExtensionVersionKey | Unique identifier of the IntuneManagementExtension   version. | 1       |
 | ExtensionVersion    | The 4 digit version number.                                   | 1.0.2.0 |

-## mamApplicationInstances
+## applicationInstances
-The **MamApplicationInstance** entity lists managed Mobile Application Management (MAM) apps as singular instances per user per device.
+The **applicationInstance** entity lists managed Mobile Application Management (MAM) apps as singular instances per user per device.
 All users and devices listed with in the entity are protected, as in, they have at least one MAM Policy assigned to them.

 |                                      Property                                      |                                                      Description                                                      |                Example               |
 |:----------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------:|:------------------------------------:|